ASquirrelsTail/band-website/README.md

 ## Deployment

-The site has been deployed from the master branch to GitHub Pages, while some associated technologies are hosted externally on CDNs.
+The site has been deployed from the master branch to GitHub Pages [here](https://asquirrelstail.github.io/band-website/), while some associated frameworks are hosted on external CDNs.

 ## Credits